NVIDIA/TensorRT-Incubator/docs/pre0_user_guides/introduction-to-tripy.md

 print(f"Time to create 'c': {end - start:.3f} seconds.")
 ```

-It looks like Tripy is very fast!
-While Tripy *execution* is very fast, initializing
+It looks like TriPy is very fast!
+While TriPy *execution* is very fast, compiling the program
-the compiler and compiling the program takes some time.
-The reason the time is so low relative
+takes some time.
+The reason the time is so low relative to what we'd expect for initializing
-to what we'd expect for initializing and running the compiler is that *we're not doing that yet*.
+and running the compiler is that *we're not doing that yet*.

 The actual compilation and computation only happens when we evaluate `c`: